OfficeForProductSafetyAndStandards/product-safety-database/README.md

 ## Amazon Web Services

 We're using AWS for file storage on the S3 service.
-You'll need an account - ask someone on the team to invite you.
-If you get an error saying you don't have permission to set something, make sure you have MFA set up.
+You'll need AWS account credentials.

 ## Deployment